Roadmap

 -

-Provider-driven routing capabilities - Providers in the DIN network will gain the ability to route service traffic through various web3 gateways, not limited to Infura.
-This expanded functionality decentralizes the routing process, creating an open network where multiple web3 gateways can interact with DIN providers.
+Provider-driven routing capabilities - Providers in the DIN network route service traffic through various web3 gateways, not limited to Infura.
+This expanded functionality decentralizes the routing process, creating an open network where multiple web3 gateways interact with DIN providers.

 -